OhYash/KnowledgeDay/_posts/2021-06-25-kd-tilt-two.md

   - Links
   - Aggregation
   - TiLT
-  - life
+  - Life
-  - tech
+  - Tech
-  - youtube
+  - Youtube
-  - fitness
+  - Fitness
 issue: 42
 description: >-
   Introducing KD TiLT, where each issue grows your knowledge 5x.
 This is the second episode.